 Existing law (Labor Code Section 226.75) provides a temporary exemption from California's rest period requirements for specified employees who hold a safety-sensitive position at a petroleum facility, to the extent that the employee is required to carry and monitor a communication device and to respond to emergencies or is required to remain on employer premises to monitor the premises and respond to emergencies.
 Existing law requires another rest period to be authorized in the case of an interrupted rest period, and, if circumstances do not allow for the employee to take a rest period, requires the employer to pay the employee one hour of pay at the employee's regular rate of pay for the rest period that was not provided.
 This exemption is set to expire January 1, 2026.
-This bill would extend the exemption indefinitely.
+This bill would extend the exemption indefinitely, and would extend the exemption to "other refineries," which would mean establishments that produce fuel through the processing of alternative feedstock as described in Labor Code section 7853, subdivision (c).